cpalmer-atx/Python-REST-API/README.md

 ## Credit: Jose Salvatierra - Teclado

 ### About this repo:
 This simple REST API serves as my own springboard for other projects.
 It implements Flask, RESTful architecture, user authentication, SQL and SQLAlchemy, Heroku, nginx, DNS, SSL, and token refreshing.
+Features will be added to different branches and merged to master when complete.
+Check branch history for most recent commits.

 ### Setting things up: